 - the BGO crystal and related housing

 - two photomultiplier tubes (PMTs) optically coupled to the BGO and assembled with the dedicated Front End Amplifiers and high voltage (HV) divider

 - one HV Power Supply

 - one Veto Module Electronics box for Module control

 - internal harness.

-The high density and mean Z of the BGO ensure that a thickness of 20 mm is sufficient to reduce the detector background caused by leakage through the shielding of cosmic diffuse gamma-ray background and gamma-rays produced in the spacecraft, to less than the sum of all other background components.
+The high density and mean Z of the BGO ensure that a thickness of 20 mm is sufficient to significantly reduce the detector background (caused by leakage through the shielding of cosmic diffuse and spacecraft induced gamma-rays), to less than the sum of all other background components.